 Online Application Form

-Budget: Summer salary is allowed for full-time faculty up to $10,000.
+- Budget Template (Download to Excel, and fill out): Summer salary is allowed for full-time faculty up to $10,000.
 If requesting summer salary, an additional 8% for fringe benefits must be factored into the budget request.
 If hiring a student, please confirm the typical pay rate in your department or school.
+Please use the budget template provided for all anticipated expenses.

 Minimum 1-inch margins, Arial Font, 11 point or larger.
 Proposals can be single or double spaced.
 A separate bibliography section can be used for references cited in the body of the proposal.

-Due to the uncertainty surrounding in-person events during covid-times, if your proposal includes planning for in-person events (i.e., luncheons, conference) or travel, please understand that if funding is granted, the events or travel may not be allowed.
-Therefore, please approach the funding of this project to appreciate if funding is granted and in person events or travel are not able to happen, then any reallocation of funds will need approval.
+Due to the uncertainty surrounding in person events during covid-times, if your proposal includes planning for in person events (i.e., luncheons, conference, or travel), please understand that if funding is granted, the events or travel may not be allowed and contingency plans should be made.
+Any reallocation of funds will need approval.

 Subsequent to receiving funding, the recipient will be asked to submit brief progress and final reports using our online form.